illinois-cs241/illinois-cs241.github.io/_posts/2016-09-01-extreme-edge-cases.md

 ## Files

-*   camelCaser_main.c - Calls your unit tester
+*   camelCaser_main.c – Calls your unit tester
-*   camelCaser-reference - the reference implementation of camelCaser
+*   camelCaser-reference – The reference implementation of camelCaser
-*   camelCaser.c - Contains your implementation of camelCaser
+*   camelCaser.c – Contains your implementation of camelCaser
-*   camelCaser_tests.c - Contains your unit tester for a camelCaser implementation
+*   camelCaser_tests.c – Contains your unit tester for a camelCaser implementation